UlordChain/go-ipfs/test/sharness/README.md

 Please have a look at existing tests and try to follow their example.

-When possible and not too inefficient, that means most of the time, an ipfs command should not be on the left side of a pipe, because if the ipfs command fails (exit non zero), the pipe will mask this failure.
+When possible and not too inefficient, that means most of the time, an udfs command should not be on the left side of a pipe, because if the udfs command fails (exit non zero), the pipe will mask this failure.
 For example after `false | true`, `echo $?` prints 0 (despite `false` failing).